Skip to content

 Notebook Directory Convention

-Notebooks use a split layout that separates human-facing files from agent/build artifacts:
+Notebooks use a split layout that separates human-facing files from agent/build artifacts.
+Marimo notebooks live alongside .ipynb files in the workspace dir (the .py IS the human interface):

 └── notebooks/